 Special Admission Programs

 The museum is trying different things to balance attendance limits and the museum’s popularity.
 When I talked to my friends who live in the area, they said they’ve never been cause they don’t plan out that far in ahead to get tickets.
-The Smithsonian is trying to bring in some of these locals during the slower tourist season by offering WALK UP WEEKDAYS in January 2019.
+The Smithsonian is trying to bring in some of these locals during the slower tourist season by offering things such as holding some tickets back to allow for same-day walk-ups.

 Veterans, Active Duty or First Responders